What factors affect yoga’s likelihood to increase equanimity of practitioners?

 Do yoga practice frequency, years of practice, and reasons for practice, affect emotional and physiological responses to a positive or negative stimulus (equanimity)?

-Study participants were recruited from local yoga studios to take part in the experiment.
+The research team recruited study participants from local yoga studios to take part in the experiment.
 Thirty-six total yoga practitioners participated in the study.
 They ranged in age from 21 to 56 and included 11 men and 25 women.
-Study participants had all been practicing yoga for at least six months and ranged in yoga experience from six months to 11 years.
+Study participants had all been practicing yoga for at least six months.
+They ranged in yoga experience from six months to 11 years.
 Multiple styles of yoga practice were represented among study participants, including: hatha, vinyasa, and Ashtanga.
 All participants were healthy and completed a health-related questionnaire to confirm that before participating in the study.

 During the course of the experiment, participants were shown 20 negative, 20 positive, and 15 neutral images selected from the Geneva Affective Picture Database.
-To assess emotional response to the pictures, participants were asked to slide a marker along a scale showing “very negative” to “very positive” to indicate their emotional response to each image.
-To assess physiological response to the images, the research team measured heart rate (using electrocardiography), skin conductance (specifically electrodermal activity), and both abdominal and thoracic respiration of each study participant as they were viewing all images.
+Participants slid a marker along a scale showing “very negative” to “very positive” to indicate their emotional response to each image.
+Researchers also measured participants’ physiological response to the images.
+The research team measured heart rate (using electrocardiography), skin conductance (specifically electrodermal activity), and both abdominal and thoracic respiration of each study participant as they were viewing all images.

 After collecting relevant emotional and physiological data, the researchers then analyzed the data and related it to the number of years of practice, frequency, and reasons for practice of each participant.